jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.21 Exp

-Returns the exponential (base e) of values in a raster.
+Returns the exponential (base e) of values in a raster..

 *Parameters*: